model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 This can be achieved via `rustc`'s query mechanism: if the user wants to replace `foo` with `bar`, then when the compiler requests the MIR for `foo`, we instead return the MIR for `bar`.
 `kani-compiler` will be responsible for checking for the error conditions enumerated in the previous section.

+### First step

+As a first step, we will require that stubbing will only be enabled if Kani is also run with the `--harness` flag.
+Since there is only a single stub set in this situation, `kani-driver` needs to run `kani-compiler` only once.

-## Rationale and alternatives
+## Rationale and alternatives: user experience

-**TODO**: Emphasize more the ability to stub code that the user does not have source access to.

-The lack of stubbing has a substantial negative impact on the usability of Kani: stubbing is a *de facto* necessity for verification tools.
+Stubbing is a *de facto* necessity for verification tools, and the lack of stubbing has a negative impact on the usability of Kani.
+**TODO**: Argue why stubbing functions/methods is enough/a good start

 ### Benefits